 Zero Emission Vehicle (ZEV) Rebate and ZEV Fueling Infrastructure Grant for Municipalities

-The New York State Department of Environmental Conservation’s (NYSDEC) Municipal ZEV Program offers rebates to cities, towns, villages, counties, and New York City boroughs for the purchase or lease of eligible ZEVs and grants for purchase and installation of public ZEV fueling infrastructure.
+The New York State Department of Environmental Conservation’s (NYSDEC) Municipal ZEV Program (zero tailpipe emissions) offers rebates to cities, towns, villages, counties, and New York City boroughs for the purchase or lease of eligible ZEVs and grants for purchase and installation of public ZEV fueling infrastructure.
 Rebates of up to $7,500 are available for ZEVs and up to $500,000 for ZEV fueling infrastructure.
 ZEV rebate amounts vary based on a vehicle’s all-electric range and gross vehicle weight rating.
-Municipalities may apply for multiple ZEV rebates, worth up to $375,000, and multiple ZEV infrastructure grants, worth up to $500,000.
+Municipalities may apply for multiple ZEV rebates, worth up to $250,000, or $300,000 if in a disadvantaged community, and multiple ZEV infrastructure grants, worth up to $500,000.
 Additional rules and conditions apply.
 For more information, including eligible projects and application periods, see the NYSDEC Grant Funding for Municipalities website.

 Laws and Regulations